LynchLab/MAPGD/docs/README.md

-Add a description of the map format (it is just a fixed with fixed width formated file which is comma dilimited).
+Add a description of the map format (it is just a fixed with fixed width formated file which is comma delimited).

 Write the man pages for this program.
-Currently I think the strucutre might look something like this:
+Currently I think the structure might look something like this:

 mapgd-estimate
 mapgd-filter